EdiNation/OpenEDI-Specification/README.md

 ### Convert EDI Loop to OpenEDI

 EDI Loops are represented as Schema objects and are marked with the `x-edination-loop-id` extension property.
+All available concepts to convert EDI Message to OpenEDI are aslo applicable for EDI Loop.

-### Convert EDI Segment/Composite Data Element to OpenEDI
+### Convert EDI Segment to OpenEDI

 The structure of each segment/composite data element is usually depicted in their implementation guidelines with schemas more or less similar to the one below: